davidfongione/Perseids/README.md

 The program is object oriented and uses two classes :
 - `planet` which encapsulated the fundamental data of a celestial body such as its position, velocity, mass and its energies
-- `solver` which basically is a vector of planets and on which we compute operations such as the center of mass, the energies of the full system, and of course the position, velocity and acceleration of each planet with **Euler's** or **Verlet's** algorithm.
+- `solver` which basically is a vector of planets and on which we compute operations such as the center of mass, the energies of the full system, and of course the position, velocity and acceleration of each planet with **Euler's** or **Verlet's** algorithm

 ### Planet class

-You can declare a new planet with its position and velocity vectors as `planet body("name", x, y, vx, vy);`.
+You can declare a new planet with its position and velocity vectors components by `planet body("name", x, y, vx, vy);`.
 The time will be initialized at *t=0* :

 ```cpp
 #include "planet.hpp"